spacewizard66/Pong-AI/README.md

 ## About

-An infinitely-running A.I.-controlled implementation of the classic game, Pong.
+An infinitely-running implementation of the classic game, Pong.

 It counts every ball that is bounced.